There is much to do in the charming heart of Tahoe.

 Where to Shop in Truckee

-Bespoke (10130 Donner Pass Rd.) is a General Store-esque shop, brimming with beautiful handmade art, jewelry, decor and home goods, and magazines.
-They also offer arts and crafts workshops for making felted birds, pine needle baskets, brooms, and wreaths. // For boho-style attire, head over to Nomad Boutique (10046 Donner Pass Rd.) to explore a selection of cozy sweaters, kimonos, shoes, and accessories.
+Bespoke + Atelier (10098 Donner Pass Rd.) is a General Store–esque shop brimming with beautiful handmade art, jewelry, decor and home goods, and books.
+They also offer occasional arts and crafts workshops. // For boho-style attire, head over to Nomad Boutique (10046 Donner Pass Rd.) to explore a selection of cozy sweaters, kimonos, shoes, and accessories.
+They also have a robust online store. // Rep your pride with with local apparel at family-run California 89(10156 Donner Pass Rd). // If you're staying in an Airbnb and planning to cook—or just want a tasty souvenir to take home—shop dozens of flavor-infused oils, vinegars, honey, and more at Tahoe Oil and Spice(10091 Donner Pass Rd, Suite B).